Best of the Hacked Man

 I decided to push everything to green.
-It's been a three weeks after that so I can now probably say something about how it . . .
+It's been a three weeks after that so I can now probably say something about . . .

 Been a while since I wrote about meditation last time, so here's another checking point about that.

 The habit has transformed and diminished a bit in importance compared to everything else that has something to do with Hacked Man.
 For a long time, meditation was the major building block of Hacked Man.
-It was the newest and most different . . .
+It was the newest . . .